ASchmidt1024/articles/angular/evaluation/angular-evaluation.md

 (Source: [React VS Angular][16])

 As I mentioned it before I do not want to get into technical depth, but if you're interested in it, here are some buzzwords Angular comes with: Dependency injection, templates, routing, ajax requests, form building, CSS encapsulation, XSS protection, some utilities for unit testing and [RxJS][19].
 Well, very technically.
-But the following two interesting things are worth to know it: [TypeScript][11] and [Angular Elements][20].
+But the following two interesting things are worth to take a closer look at: [TypeScript][11] and [Angular Elements][20].

 ### TypeScript